raspberrypilearning/i-made-you-a-book/en/step_4.md

 **Test:** Show someone else your project and ask for their feedback.
 Do you want to make any changes to your book?

+If you have time, you can upgrade your project.
+You might have ideas about what to add already!

+You could:
+- Add more code to your sprites
+- Add another sprite
+- Record a sound
+- Create a new costume in the Paint editor

 --- /task ---

 --- task ---